Brush up on your language skills before you go abroad by registering for a free Languages For International Mobility course.

 Additional Year (also sometimes referred to as a ‘3+1’) = a four-year degree programme where your degree title specifically references the year abroad (or year in industry).

-The majority of these programmes have two years at York, the third year abroad and you then return to York for the fourth and final year.
+Students taking a study exchange as an additional year abroad usually have two years at York, the third year abroad and then return to York for the fourth and final year.
 If you are going abroad on a programme with an additional year you must understand how you will be assessed for the time abroad prior to your departure.
 The assessment for this “additional” year will be confirmed by your department and you will need to speak to them about transferring onto this type of degree programme.
 It is not possible to transfer onto an additional year programme if you have started a replacement credit year.

-If you’re unsure which option you can go abroad for, check with your supervisor, Departmental Co-ordinator or the Global Programmes team.
+If you’re unsure which option you can go abroad for, check with your Departmental International Officer, Supervisor or email the Global Programmes team at email@example.com